tomtaylor/cyclemap/README.md

-# UK Cyclemap Data
+# UK & Ireland Cyclemap Data

-A collection of tooling for building vector data and tiles of UK cycle networks from OpenStreetMap data.
+A collection of tooling for building vector data and tiles of UK and Irish cycle networks from OpenStreetMap data.

 ## Setup